 Introductory Note by J. B. Morton

-of Poland, that there is a tendency to forget that Soviet Russia is holding down by force half the territory and one-third
+the invasion of Poland, that there is a tendency to forget that Soviet Russia is holding down by force half the territory

-of the population of our ally.
-When M. August Zaleski told the Foreign Affairs Committee of the Polish Council that Poland
+and one-third of the population of our ally.
+When M. August Zaleski told the Foreign Affairs Committee of the Polish Council

-considers herself to be at war with Soviet Russia, surprise was expressed, and even disapproval in those quarters where Marxist
+that Poland considers herself to be at war with Soviet Russia, surprise was expressed, and even disapproval in those quarters

-aggression is excused or called by another name.
+where Marxist aggression is excused or called by another name.
 But this is an idea to which we must become accustomed.
-Poland, like the
+Poland,

-of news has led many to imagine that conditions under Russia are not as bad as they might have been.
-The information supplied
+The scarcity of news has led many to imagine that conditions under Russia are not as bad as they might have been.
+The information

-other reasons.
+valuable for two other reasons.
 It is authentic, and it is restrained.
-It is more concerned with facts and figures than with the rhetoric of
+It is more concerned with facts and figures than with

-indignation.
-The historical sketch of the Eastern provinces will be particularly useful for English readers, many of whom
+the rhetoric of indignation.
+The historical sketch of the Eastern provinces will be particularly useful for English readers,

-have been told (and have believed it) that most of the territory seized by the Russians was really Russian territory, and
+many of whom have been told (and have believed it) that most of the territory seized by the Russians was really Russian territory,

 answers that blatant lie very effectively.

-of Poland, not merely because that country is our ally but also because posterity will, to a great extent, judge our contribution
+and present agony of Poland, not merely because that country is our ally but also because posterity will, to a great extent,

-to the reconstruction of Europe by our attitude to Poland.
-History and geography have made Poland an outpost of Christendom,
+judge our contribution to the reconstruction of Europe by our attitude to Poland.
+History and geography have made Poland an